metrorailings/OwlBlog/content/posts/week-6-insights.md

 Blitzes quickly throw Josh Allen off his game, it seems.
 Makes sense given how long he holds on to the ball.

 The Chiefs and their discipline are remarkable.
 It's hard to fool this Kansas defense.
+Not to mention these guys don't really commit too many penalties despite the man coverage.

 ***